luowh35/DELTA/README.md

     `F_start` and `F_end`: The starting and ending Mutation Factor ​​of the DDE algorithm.

-    `restart`: The flag to set continue calculation, only can be set 0 or 1.
+    `restart`: The flag to set continue calculation, only can be set to 0 or 1.

 3. **Run the main script**: